AnjanaSenanayake/DeepSelectNet/support/README.md

 ## Support Scripts

 #### 1. fastq_trimmer.py
-Trim fastq reads shorten the read to a specific length
+Trim fastq reads to shorten the read to a specific length
 - Args
   * fq - Path to fastq file
 ```